Melbourne Renegades (WBBL)

-The Melbourne Renegades (WBBL) are an Australian women's Twenty20 cricket team based in St Kilda, Victoria.
-(Note: Administrative and training base) They are one of two teams from Melbourne to compete in the Women's Big Bash League, the other being the Melbourne Stars.
+The Melbourne Renegades is an Australian women's Twenty20 cricket team based in Melbourne, Victoria.
+They are one of two teams from Melbourne to compete in the Women's Big Bash League, the other being the Melbourne Stars.

+On 2 June 2026, it was reported that the brands of the Renegades and the Melbourne Stars would be merged into a new franchise, utilising the Stars' existing WBBL license.
+Nick Cummins, the CEO of Cricket Victoria (CV), has described the new team as "just a merger of brands and staff" and "not a merger of the teams".
+Two weeks later, it was confirmed that both the Renegades and the Stars would compete in the upcoming 2026–27 season under their existing names.

 History

 Formation

 One of eight founding WBBL teams, the Melbourne Renegades are aligned with the men's team of the same name.
 On 3 June 2015, Cricket Victoria announced Lachlan Stevens would "take charge of one of Melbourne's two WBBL teams".
 Stevens would be confirmed as inaugural head coach of the Renegades in the following months.
 At the official WBBL launch on 10 July, Sarah Elliott was unveiled as the team's first ever signing.
 Elliott would also become the inaugural captain.

 The Renegades played their first match against the Hobart Hurricanes at Aurora Stadium in Launceston on 11 December, losing by 35 runs.
 It took until their fifth match, a 20 December encounter with the Brisbane Heat at the Gabba, to register a win.